Aidar5/nattoeng/docs/source/book/15_module_re/match_object.rst

     In [45]: line[match.start():match.end()]
     Out[45]: '10     aab1.a1a1.a5d3    FastEthernet0/1'

 You can transfer number or name of the group to methods.
-Then they return the indexes for this group:
+Then they return indexes for this group:

 .. code:: python